vancarney/sparse-demo/README.md

 sparse-demo
 ===========

-Demo Web Service for sParse: A Parse API for Backbone
+Sources for the Demo Web Service that is included in the [sParse](https://github.com/vancarney/sparse) repo